winglessOracle/cub3d/README.md

 ## Running
 Run `./cub3d ./maps/maze.cub` to run the environment.
 You can change the map (maze.cub) to any maps in the maps folder.

-## Learnings
-Here is an overview of things we learned and ran into during this project.

-- Timing

-- Use the MLX42 library instead of minilibx.
-It is more stable, has less inhearent leaks better documented and easy to use.

 ## Authors:
 - Christaiaan Herrewijn